remix-run/react-router/CONTRIBUTING.md

 Please provide thoughtful comments and some sample code.
 Proposals without substance will be closed.

+It's generally a good idea to open an issue for the proposal first before working on the implementation and submitting a pull request.
+Please also take a look at the [timeline issue](https://github.com/ReactTraining/react-router/issues/6497) and consider ongoing work that might conflict with your proposed changes.

 <a name="attention"/></a>

 ## Issue Not Getting Attention?

-If you need a bug fixed and nobody is fixing it, it is your responsibility to fix it.
-Issues with no activity for 30 days may be closed.
+If you need a bug fixed and nobody is fixing it, it is greatly appreciated if you provide a fix for it.
+Issues with no activity for 60 days will be automatically closed, with a warning 7 days before closing.

 <a name="pr"/></a>